 Depending on when it was developed, your house will either have roofing trusses or rafters.
 By putting your head up into your loft hatch, you ought to be able to tell straight away what type of roofing you have.

 Rafters run along the edge of the roofing and will leave most of the triangular area below vacant.
 Trusses are supports that run through the cross-section of the loft.
-Transforming a loft with trusses is possible, but additional structural strengthening is required to replace the trusses, and it’s likely to be more expensive.
+Transforming a loft with trusses is possible, but additional structural strengthening is needed to replace the trusses, and it’s likely to be more pricey.

-Many people disregard to factor in modifications to the flooring below the attic when planning a conversion.
+Many people neglect to factor in modifications to the flooring below the attic when planning a conversion.
 It’s worth having a think about where the staircase is likely to go and just how much space it may take up.
-Even a properly designed space-saving staircase might take up a considerable piece of a space, so ensure you have area you’re content to lose.
+Even a properly designed space-saving staircase might take up a considerable portion of a space, so ensure you have area you’re comfortable to lose.

-Roof light loft conversions are by far the least expensive and least disruptive choice, as you won’t need to make any modifications to the shape or pitch of the roofing.
-Instead, it’s just a case of adding in skylight windows, putting down a proper flooring, and including a staircase to make the space habitable.
-However, you’ll need to have enough roofing area already without having an extension for this type of conversion.
+Roof light loft conversions are by far the least expensive and least disruptive choice, as you will not need to make any modifications to the shape or pitch of the roofing.
+Rather, it’s just a case of adding in skylight windows, putting down a proper flooring, and adding a staircase to make the space habitable.
+However, you’ll need to have sufficient roofing area currently without having an extension for this type of conversion.

 A dormer loft conversion is an extension that protrudes from the slope of the roofing.
 Dormers, in particular flat-roof dormers, are the most popular type of conversion.
 They appropriate for practically any house with a sloping roofing.

-Dormer loft conversions are cheaper than mansard or hip-to-gable conversions, but will still add a bargain of additional headroom and flooring area.
+Dormer loft conversions are cheaper than mansard or hip-to-gable conversions, but will still add a good deal of additional headroom and flooring area.

 Hip-to-gable loft conversions work by extending the sloping ‘hip’ roofing at the side of your home outwards to develop a vertical ‘gable’ wall, developing more internal loft area.
-This type of conversion will only deal with detached or semi-detached homes, as it needs a free sloping side roofing.
+This type of conversion will only work on detached or semi-detached homes, as it needs a free sloping side roofing.

 If you own a detached house with sloping roofings on either side, you can build on both of these to develop an even more roomy double hip-to-gable extension.